awslabs/aws-video-transcriber/README.md

 ## Launching the Website

-Once you have deployed your stack the link to your new site is displayed in the *CloudFormation Outputs tab* along with your API Key.
+Once you have deployed your stack, the link to your website is displayed in the *CloudFormation Outputs tab* along with your API Key.
 Click the *Website* link to access the site.

 ![CloudFormation outputs](manual/img/CloudFormationParameters.png)

 ## Entering your API key

-On the home page there a *Enter API Key* button used for entering your API key, locate your API key using the Outputs tab of the CloudFormation service after deployment and add it in to enable the other solution pages.
+On the home page there an *Enter API Key* button used for entering your API key, locate your API key using the *Outputs* tab of the CloudFormation service after deployment and enter it.

 ![Home page and API Key](manual/img/HomePage.png)
 ## Creating a Vocabulary

-After deployment and before uploading videos, log into your site, click on the Vocabulary tab and create a custom vocabulary with at least one term.
+After deployment and before uploading videos, log into your site, click on the *Vocabulary* page and create a custom vocabulary with at least one term.
 You might consider using:

 	A.W.S.

-You can enter up to 50kb of custom vocacaulary terms, if you get a failure to save please read the [Amazon Transcribe formatting guide for custom vocabularies](https://github.com/awsdocs/amazon-transcribe-developer-guide/blob/master/doc_source/custom-vocabulary-files.md).
+You can enter up to 50kb of custom vocabulary terms, if you get a failure to save please read the [Amazon Transcribe formatting guide for custom vocabularies](https://github.com/awsdocs/amazon-transcribe-developer-guide/blob/master/doc_source/custom-vocabulary-files.md).

 ![Vocabulary page](manual/img/VocabularyPage.png)

 You can add common terms for your business here such as brand names and industry specific terms to guide Transcribe in providing the best automated result.

-After saving the vocabulary, Transcribe needs to train agianst the new vocabulary which can take several minutes. you are given visual feedback as to when this process is complete.
+After saving the vocabulary, Transcribe needs to train against the new vocabulary which can take several minutes. you are given visual feedback as to when this process is complete.
 Videos launched during this time will fail if the vocaulary is not in a ready state.

 ## Creating Tweaks